Tricity Craft Beer Trail

 Attractive prizes are given away for collecting an appropriate number of stamps:

-2 stamps - 4 beer coasters and
+5 stamps - beer saver + 4 beer coasters

 Gdansk beer facts